soundanalogous/Breakout/README.md

 Arduino-JS
 ===

-A javascript framework for Arduino.
+A javascript framework for Arduino for prototyping HW/SW interaction.
 Arduino-JS is only supported for Arduino 1.0 and higher.
 [Download Arduino 1.0](http://arduino.cc/en/Main/Software).

 Arduino-JS is currently alpha software so exptect it to change.